Pradaxa® [Dabigatran etexilate]

 Dosage and Administration

-The drug is prescribed inside.
+The drug is for oral use.

 For adultsprevention of venous thromboembolism (BT) in patients after orthopedic surgery, the recommended dose is 220 mg / day once (2 capsules.
 110 mg each).